Ficool

 "Yeah," he said lightly.
 "That happens."

-I turned away from him, eyes drifting back into the city.
+I turned away from him, eyes drifting back towards the city.

-Movement in every direction I laid my eyes, humans, aliens even a walking cow wasn't impossible to find.
+As far as I could see, there was movement in every direction I looked; humans, aliens, even a walking cow, weren't impossible to find.

 "…Fine," I said.
 "I'll try your ice cream."